 I’m exhausted.
 Hauling boxes and bags is fine, but the mental fortitude required to go through everything I’ve ever owned necessitates a different kind of strength.

 In my 30 years of existence, I’ve accumulated an immense amount of stuff.
 Being a life-long writer and a photographer doesn’t help—I have over 20 notebooks and at least a dozen photo albums.

 The average life expectancy of a white American female is roughly 80 years.
 Assuming I live another five decades, I may well accumulate over 100 notebooks and hundreds of thousands of photos.

 I’m not going to stop scribbling down my thoughts or producing my art.
 But perhaps, with the newfound transient nature of my lifestyle, I should purge things a little more frequently.
-It’s good to hold onto things that are special.
+It’s good to hold onto things we consider special—things that truly make us smile.
 But when we hold onto everything, the whole notion of “special” becomes obsolete.

 Some of the things I find are true treasures, like my journal from the Outward Bound trip I took freshman year of high school.
 This goes even further back—to my 14-year-old self.
 The pages are soft from being soaked in the rain and shoved in a backpack repeatedly.
 I look at my loopy handwriting and remember exactly how I felt the first time I carried a heavy pack up a mountain for the first time.

 It’s one of the most challenging things I have ever done.
 I’m leading again; it’s so hard to stare at the never-ending uphill climb we have to do and keep going.
 Kerry said she wouldn’t be able to keep going if there wasn’t someone in front of her.
 Well, I don’t have anyone in front of me but what keeps me going is knowing the sooner we finish the climb, the sooner we’ll be able to rest or get to camp or whatever.